teamdeeson/codex/docs/working-at-deeson/personal-goals-and-development.md

 Having an open and accessible way of recording what everyone’s OKRs are, how they’re going and what support they’re getting is really important.
 It’ll help everyone see where there might be opportunities to collaborate on learning, mentoring and development.

-During the six month trial we’ll be using a simple Google Docs based system for recording goals and logging progress.
+During the six month trial we’re  using a simple Google Docs based system for recording goals and logging progress.
 After that we’ll look at the best way of continuing with recording and tracking goals.
 There are a range of SaaS options or we may continue with the Google Docs based system.

 In the first six months our focus needs to be on getting OKRs up and running properly and iterating how we do this.